 Performing Arts High Schools

-Through the Performing Arts High Schools Jazz Program, the Institute brings respected jazz musicians and educators into eleven public performing arts high schools in nine cities across the country to provide intensive jazz training for exceptionally gifted and motivated student musicians.
+Through the Performing Arts High Schools Jazz Program, the Institute brings respected jazz musicians and educators into a dozen public performing arts high schools in ten cities across the country to provide intensive jazz training for exceptionally gifted and motivated student musicians.
 This specialized performance-based program enables students to participate in small combos and receive instruction in theory, composition, improvisation, history, and styles, preparing them to attend leading college, university, and conservatory music programs.
 The program offers students the opportunity to participate in a highly specialized performance-based jazz curriculum, study with some of the world’s most eminent jazz artists, and perform in jazz combos comprised of their peers.